The Root Cause of Depression

 After I learned all this, and what it means for us all, I started to long for the power to go back in time and speak to my teenage self on the day he was told a story about his depression that was going to send him off in the wrong direction for so many years.
 I wanted to tell him: “This pain you are feeling is not a pathology.
 It’s not crazy.
 It is a signal that your natural psychological needs are not being met.
 It is a form of grief – for yourself, and for the culture you live in going so wrong.
 I know how much it hurts.
 I know how deeply it cuts you.
 But you need to listen to this signal.
 We all need to listen to the people around us sending out this signal.
 It is telling you what is going wrong.
 It is telling you that you need to be connected in so many deep and stirring ways that you aren’t yet – but you can be, one day.”

-If you are depressed and anxious, you are not a machine with malfunctioning parts.
+If you are are fighting depression and anxiety, you are not a machine with malfunctioning parts.
 You are a human being with unmet needs.
 The only real way out of our epidemic of despair is for all of us, together, to begin to meet those human needs – for deep connection, to the things that really matter in life.

 - This is an edited extract from Lost Connections: Uncovering the Real Causes of Depression – and the Unexpected Solutionsby Johann Hari, published by Bloomsbury on 11 January (£16.99).
 To order a copy for £14.44 go to guardianbookshop.com or call 0330 333 6846.
 Free UK p&p over £10, online orders only.
 Phone orders min p&p of £1.99.
 It will be available in audio at audible.co.uk